10 Most Charming Small Towns in Massachusetts

 Population: 1,947 (as of 2010)

-If you find yourself in the Berkshires, don’t forget to stop and explore the wonderfully charming small town of Stockbridge.
-Stockbridge is just a quick 13 minute drive from Great Barrington, and the short drive is well worth it.
-Stockbridge is an adorable small town with charming architecture that has that quintessential New England feel to it.
+If you find yourself in the Berkshires, be sure to stop and explore the wonderfully charming small town of Stockbridge.
+Stockbridge is an adorable small town with classic architecture that has that quintessential New England feel to it.

 You’ll see historical buildings and lovely small businesses as you stroll down picturesque Main Street, where you can shop around and get to know the area.
-Visit the area around Christmas and you’ll see Main Street transform into a true winter wonderland.
+It’s beautiful any time of year, but visit around Christmas and you’ll see Main Street transform into something out of a Hallmark movie!

-One of the places you must stop to see in Stockbridge is the Norman Rockwell Museum.
+One of the must visit places in Stockbridge is the Norman Rockwell Museum.
 Norman Rockwell was a famous artist who created incredible art that reflected American culture.
 He created the covers for The Saturday Evening Post magazine for decades before passing away in 1978.
 He was a resident of Stockbridge, and as such, it’s only fitting you can travel to the town to see his work.

-Other activities to do in Stockbridge include visiting Naumkeag Public Garden and hiking along the Laurel Hill Association trails.
-There’s a little bit of something for everyone in Stockbridge!
+Other activities to do in Stockbridge include visiting Naumkeag Public Garden, the Berkshire Botanical Gardens, and hiking along the Laurel Hill Association trails.
+There’s a little bit of something for everyone in Stockbridge and is worth visiting for anyone who likes that small town aesthetic.

 Provincetown